unicode-org/message-format-wg/exploration/text-vs-code.md

 ---

-Developers editing a simple message and who wish to add an `input` or `local` annotiation to the message do not wish to reformat the message extensively.

 Developers who have messages that include leading or trailing whitespace want to ensure that this whitespace is included in the translatable text portion of the message.